 Fossil fuels were used as early as 1100 B.C., but they became most popular during the Industrial Revolution in the 1800s.
 Coal use was especially prevalent in factories, where it was burned as an energy source.
-Today, fossil fuels provide 66.6% of the energy generated in the United States.
-Fossil fuels form as a result of geologic processes acting on the remains of plants and animals that lived millions of years ago.
-This type of fuel is not considered reusable, because it would take millions of years to create more of it.
-Furthermore, it is used in such large quantities that it could not easily be replaced.
-The five main types of fossil fuels are coal, natural gas, oil, petroleum, and liquefied petroleum gas.
+Today, fossil fuels provide 66.6% of the energy generated in the petroleum gas.
 Fossil fuels are still heavily used today to produce energy.
 However, this study guide will focus on the sustainable energy sources that are beginning to replace fossil fuels.